emattia/mlsys-variations-template/docs/development/nbdoc_guide.md

 # NBDoc Guide

+> "Research is what I'm doing when I don't know what I'm doing." — Wernher von Braun

 <!-- Relocated from the legacy `documentation/` directory to the MkDocs hierarchy. -->

 This guide explains how to use **NBDoc** to document Jupyter notebooks in this project.